 The organizations listed here are members of the NJEA Affiliated Special Interest Groups Council.
 They each provide their members with opportunities to network with colleagues around the state, and some are chapters of national organizations.
 Professional development experiences and professional and student recognition programs are among the benefits of membership.
-Further, many of the workshops presented at the NJEA Convention are sponsored by these organizations.
-See Pages 68-69 of your NJEA Convention Program for a list of these sessions.
+In addition, many of the workshops presented at the NJEA Convention are sponsored by these organizations.

 Alternative Education Assn. of N.J.
 (AEANJ)